What Are Risk Factors?

 Risk factors in Business are constituents, circumstances, or causes, responsible for interruption, or, disrupting the business activities or operations, expectations, plans, objectives, or strategies of a business or an investor along with hampering the business’s ability to extend the promised results to the stakeholders because of the uncertainties, and impact of unforeseen or assumed risks.

 Risk factors denote elements which could hamper the organization’s growth or its stated or expected objectives.
-The objectives could be numerous depending upon business to business, and henceforth the number of risk factors falls in the same tandem.
+The objectives could be numerous depending upon business to business, and subsequently, the number of risk factors falls in the same tandem.

 Types of Risk Factors in Business